 JURY VRDICT SCORE CARD FOR HERNIA MESH TRIALS:

-There have been 4 Bard hernia mesh “bellwether trials” across 2 consolidated proceedings:
+There were 4 Bard hernia mesh “bellwether trials” across 2 consolidated proceedings:

 VICTIMDATEVERDICTVENUE